RobertJGabriel/xbox-dvr/README.md

 - gamerTag : The Gamer Tag you want to get videos from.
 - width : The width of the Video Player.
 - height : The height of the video player.
+- Number of Videos/images : Incase you want to limit it.

 ## How do I add it to my Website, Tumblr etc